 USD 385 Andover, Central High School – 2016 – present

-U.S. History, U.S. Government, AP Government and Politics, and Dual Credit Government through Butler Community
+U.S. History, U.S. Government, AP Government and Politics, and PO141 American Federal Government (dual credit government through Butler Community College)

 Currently, I have a dog named Toto who is a Silky Terrier and entertains me and keeps me safe!